Didas-git/lilybird/packages/docs/src/content/docs/docs/core/receiving-messages.md

 ### Direct reply

-When using `<Message>.reply` the message will include a `message_reference` which just means it works like you replying to a message in discord.
+When using `<Message>.reply` the message will include a `message_reference` which just means it works like you replying to a message in Discord.

 ```ts
 await createClient({